ekedonald/DevOps-Projects/README.md

 ![DevOps Cover](devops.jpeg)

 # DevOps Projects
-This repository contains all the information and resources required to set up various DevOps Projects to meet different clients requirements.
+This repository contains all the information and resources required to set up various DevOps Projects for different use-cases.

 These projects give insights on the process of building, testing, and deploying software applications to production, thus reducing the time and effort required for manual intervention.